googleforgames/agones/site/content/en/docs/Examples/custom-controller.md

 date:
 publishDate:
 description: >
-  This Custom Controller example shows how to deploy and run the Custom Controller example on Agones, a tool to monitor the running dedicated game servers on Kubernetes.
-Prior to beginning, ensure the following prerequisites are met:
+  This Custom Controller example shows how to create, deploy and run a Custom Kubernetes Controller for Agones that logs changes to GameServers and modifies their labels.
+---

+## Prerequisite

+ To get started, ensure the following prerequisites are met:

   - You have a running Kubernetes cluster.

   - Agones is installed on your cluster.
----
+See [Agones guide](https://agones.dev/site/docs/installation/install-agones/).

 ## Deploy the Custom Controller